DanielCreggOrganization/w6-lab-i-o-zainabajiboye/README.md

 ### DIY Task

-1. Implement the code to copy the content from "input.txt" to a new file "output.txt" using `FileInputStream` and `FileOutputStream`.
+1. Implement the code to copy the content from "input.txt" to a new file "output.txt" using `FileInputStream` and `FileOutputStream` with try-with-resources.
 2. Modify the code to append to "output.txt" instead of overwriting it.
 3. Add a feature to convert all text to uppercase when writing to the output file.
-4. Implement proper resource management using try-with-resources for both input and output streams.
+4. Compare this implementation with the previous try-catch-finally approach and note the benefits of try-with-resources.

 ## 5. Character-based I/O with Readers and Writers